kotbaton/pymcdm/README.md

 <a name="c60">[60]</a> Shekhovtsov, A. (2023).
 Evaluating the Performance of Subjective Weighting Methods for Multi-Criteria Decision-Making using a novel Weights Similarity Coefficient.
 Procedia Computer Science, 225, 4785-4794.

 <a name="c61">[61]</a> Shekhovtsov, A., Kizielewicz, B., & Sałabun, W. (2023).
 Advancing individual decision-making: An extension of the characteristic objects method using expected solution point.
 Information Sciences, 647, 119456.

+<a name="c62">[62]</a> Sotoudeh-Anvari, A. (2023).
+Root Assessment Method (RAM): a novel multi-criteria decision making method and its applications in sustainability challenges.
+Journal of Cleaner Production, 423, 138695.